jtallantumich/Mfield_documentation_DKANClone/admin/index.rst

 **What does a Site Manager handle?**

 Data and Content
-   One of the biggest pieces of a DKAN site is of course the data itself.
+   One of the biggest pieces of a Mfield site is of course the data itself.
 A Site Manager can decide how users can add data and create content, and use special visual tools to showcase the stories and insights gained from datasets.

 People
    Data and content management can't be done alone.
 Site Managers handle all the users on the site and decide who has access to what.
-They can also create Groups for organizations, which have :doc:`even more possibilities for roles and permissions <people/dkan_user_accounts>`.
+They can also create Groups for organizations, which have :doc:`even more possibilities for roles and permissions <people/Mfield_user_accounts>`.
 Build your team to build your site.

 Structure
-   Creating new Pages, DKAN Topics, creating Groups, etc. are all forms of structure on a DKAN site.
+   Creating new Pages, Mfield Topics, creating Groups, etc. are all forms of structure on a Mfield site.
 Use these structure types to create a framework for other users to operate within and build upon.

 Appearance
-   You can make your DKAN site look and feel completely aligned with your organization to give site visitors the best possible experience while going through the site.
+   You can make your Mfield site look and feel completely aligned with your organization to give site visitors the best possible experience while going through the site.
 Add your logo, change page layouts, customize the Home page, or pick out the right fonts to match your brand.

 .. toctree::